rki-mf1/GARI/README.md

 flag_max_GC |  YES | - | - |
 flag_min_GC | YES | - | - |

 Thresholds are defined in the file [`QC_thresholds.json`](assets/QC_thresholds.json) within the GARI assests folder.
-Species specific thresholds are defined for 56 common bacterial species.
+Species specific thresholds are defined for 56 relevant bacterial pathogens.
 These species specific thresholds were calculated using complete RefSeq genomes from NCBI.
 Thresholds to flag assemblies are generally based on the 10/90% quantiles of the RefSeq assemblies while thresholds to fail assemblies are based on the 0/100% quantiles. \
 Feel free to add a new species to QC_thresholds.json if needed.

 ## Presets:
 GARI allows to define presets of run wide parameters.
-This is mostly useful when running GARI with specific settings that should be also be applied to a later dataset, so the parameters dont need to be specified for each run. \
+This is mostly useful when running GARI with specific settings that should be also be applied to a later dataset, so the parameters don't need to be specified for each run. \
 Such presets are defined in the [`presets.config`](conf/presets.config) within the config folder.
 Defining the preset parameter to any string defined in the presets.config will automatically load these setting and apply them to the run of GARI.
 Feel free to define new presets within bin/presets.config if needed.

 ## HPC & QOL

-When running gari on the HPC you need to set the executor to use slurm.
+When running GARI on the HPC you need to set the executor to use slurm.
 This can be done either in a configfile provided via -c <file.config> or by defining it in e.g. your .bashrc like:
 ```
 export NXF_EXECUTOR=slurm
 ```